 Finland and the Kanta Services are blazing the trail in the international comparison of information management in social welfare and healthcare services.
 Finland was one of the first countries to introduce e-prescriptions.

 The Kanta Services also enable sharing of data between European countries.
-It is currently possible to purchase medicines with a Finnish prescription in Estonia and Croatia.
+It is currently possible to purchase medicines with a Finnish prescription in Estonia, Croatia, Spain, Poland and Portugal.
 More countries are joining the scheme.
 In the future, the service can also incorporate a European patient summary for doctors to access the patient’s basic details also in an overseas country.